MystenLabs/sui/SECURITY.md

 **Where can I get technical questions answered?**

 _Sui and Immunefi will be conducting Office Hours to answer questions.
 A date will be announced on Twitter by [@SuiNetwork](https://twitter.com/suinetwork).
-If you are not able to attend, you can email questions to support@immunefi.com._
+If you are not able to attend, you can email questions to support@immunefi.com._ with questions regarding the Bug Bounty Program.

+For additional security concerns/questions/comments outside the scope of the Immunefi Bug Bounty Program, please reach out to Sui's Community [Discord](https://discord.gg/sui), [Forums](https://forums.sui.io/), or e-mail us at _security@sui.io_

 **Who is behind this program?**